TeamSuman/WeTICA/README.md

 ## On-the-fly monitoring of the simulation progress

 Open the $\bf{"Info.txt"}$ file generated inside the same folder that contains the system related input files.
 Gradual decrease of the $\bf{"Clst\ walk. dist"}$ value indicates the progress of the simulation.
 Is $\bf{Clst\ walk. dist ≈ d_{warp}?}$ If yes, there is posibility that some walkers reach the target.
-Now its time for convergence check as described below.
+Now its time for convergence check.

 #### Caution: During on-the-fly convergence check, opening and closing of the hdf5 file might cause unexpected termination of the simulation.
 To avoid this, copy the wepy.results.h5 file to a new location and check convergence.